PlasmaHH/vdb/doc/DASHBOARD.md

 the command via the API you can also call arbitrary python functions and display their return instead.

 ![](img/dashboard.0.png)
+See later on how to setup this example with the tmux panes
 ## Ports
 `dashboard port <port> <command>` or